-All cited abstracts appear in the virtual CROI 2023 Abstracts eBook, available online at www.CROIconference.org.
+All cited abstracts appear in the virtual CROI 2023 Abstract eBook, available online at www.CROIconference.org

-The IAS-USA will identify and resolve ahead of time any possible conflicts of interest that may influence CME activities with regard to exposition or conclusion.
-All financial relationships with ineligible companies for the authors and planners/reviewers are below.
+The IAS-USA will identify and resolve ahead of time any possible conflicts of interest that may influence continuing medical education (CME) activities with regard to exposition or conclusion.
+All financial relationships with ineligible companies for the authors and planners/reviewers are listed below.

-Financial affiliations in the past 24 months: Dr Liu has institutional grants/grants pending with Gilead Sciences, Inc., and ViiV Healthcare; non-cash provision of medicines, equipment, or administrative support with Gilead Sciences, Inc. (Updated April 11,2023).
-Dr Buchbinder has institutional grants/grants pending with Gilead Sciences, Inc., GlaxoSmithKline, and ViiV Healthcare (Updated March 30, 2023).
+Financial relationships with ineligible companies within the past 24 months: Dr Liu reported institutional grants/ grants pending with Gilead Sciences, Inc., and ViiV Healthcare; non-cash provision of medicines, equipment, or administrative support with Gilead Sciences, Inc. (Updated April 11, 2023).
+Dr Buchbinder reported institutional grants/grants pending with Gilead Sciences, Inc., GlaxoSmithKline, and ViiV Healthcare (Updated March 30, 2023).